-Jobs Get Reposted For a Variety of Reasons
+Why Jobs Get Reposted

-The second option makes it more likely the hiring manager can stay with the original salary expectation.
-The higher top end attracts new candidates as well as those who applied the first time around.
+The second option makes it more likely that the hiring manager can stay within her original salary expectations.
+The higher top end salary will attract new candidates, as well as those who applied the first time around.